heech31/phyloBCG/Codes/README.txt

 10. functions/treeGibbs.R: for the gibbs sampling algorithm for PhyloBCG

-10. codeGen: Shell script, which generates "Main codes," corresponding to replicated data sets.
+10. fileGen_sim_ada: Shell script, which generates "Main codes" for replicated data sets.

 The following directories need to exist and accessible by "Main codes":